goldrieve/goldrieve.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Parasitologist dabling in informatics
+subtitle: Molecular parasitologist with a passion for bioinformatics
 cover-img: /assets/img/IMG_3974.png
 ---